 This diversification of skills does not mean that you should become a generalist.
-Some roles require specialists and it make sense for employees to really specialise in such roles.
+Some roles require specialists and it makes sense for employees to really specialise in such roles.
 But the point here is to allow for some diversification such that it increases your overall value as an employee without affecting your specialisation in your chosen field.

 This is sort of like Specialisation 2.0 – adding a bit of versatility and expanding your potential avenues for growth, without losing your core skills.
 There are also other benefits to this Specialisation Plus approach.
 It gives you a fresh perspective on things, giving you a deeper appreciation of the constraints faced by your colleagues and vice versa.
 It can help you build a wider network.
 Finally, it can be wholly refreshing to learn new and different things without losing focus of your primary area of specialisation.
 It’s a way to add additional value without losing any of what you already have.

 Send Us Your Vacancy and one of our consultants will be in contact to discuss your requirements and how we may assist.